JAlcocerT/JAlcocerT/content/blog/networking-domains.md

 But also on ENS and how they [relate with crypto](https://jalcocert.github.io/JAlcocerT/understading-crypto-with-ai/).

 Which is...a totally different world.

+As a quick recap:

+1. Regular DNS (Domain Name System) essentially tells you where to find something on the internet, typically mapping domain names to IP addresses so browsers know where to connect to load websites.

+2. ENS (Ethereum Name Service) [combined with Unstoppable Domains (UD)](https://jalcocert.github.io/JAlcocerT/guide-web3/) represents decentralized naming systems that link domain names to blockchain addresses and resources.
+They work differently from traditional DNS because:
+   - ENS domains are stored on the Ethereum blockchain.
+   - Unstoppable Domains are NFTs stored in your wallet, providing you ownership without renewal fees.

+Both ENS and UDs enable decentralized domain management and can be linked to decentralized content storage like IPFS, making websites censorship-resistant and immutable.

+This combination brings decentralized domain naming and hosting to complement the traditional DNS role of directing to IP addresses but with blockchain-based security and control.

 **Seed Phrase and Wallet Recovery**